Highland cattle were imported into Australia by various Scottish migrants in the middle of the nineteenth Century.

 In the ensuing years, a handful of animals were sold to South Australia, New South Wales and Victoria, including those purchased by Mr. Sydney Smith of Berwick, Victoria and Mr. & Mrs. J.M.
 Blackwell of Lenswood, South Australia.

-There were Highlanders in the Melbourne Zoo from the early 60's and two heifers in Cudlee Creek Wildlife Park South Australia in 1966.
+It is reported that there were Highlanders in the Melbourne Zoo from the 1940’s and two heifers in Cudlee Creek Wildlife Park, South Australia, in 1966.

 Due to a severe drought in South Australia in 1971, Bob Hawks had to relinquish his fold, which was purchased by Mr. Jack Brown of Warrnambool, Victoria.

-Many good specimens of Highland cattle remain from the original 1950's imports, thanks to the dedication of those early breeders.
-Many of the progeny of these animals have been inspected by the Society Inspectors Mr. Ray Starritt, Mr. Brian Alford, Mr. Malcolm MacDonald and the late Mr. Andy Sproat and approved for inclusion in the Herdbook as A and B grade animals.
+Many good specimens of Highland cattle remain from the original 1950’s imports (known as the “old cattle”), thanks to the dedication of those early breeders.
+Many of the progeny of these animals were inspected by the Society Inspectors Mr. Ray Starritt, Mr. Brian Alford, Mr. Malcolm MacDonald and Mr. Andy Sproat and subsequently approved for inclusion in the Herdbook as A and B grade animals.

-In 1973 Allister and Davina Stewart (Ardvorlich) of Terang, Victoria, suggested to the Scottish Milk Marketing Board (SMMB) that semen be collected from a Highland Bull for export to Australia and New Zealand.
-The SMMB, in conjunction with the Highland Cattle Society of the U.K., then collected semen from Callum of Pollock, which became the foundation bull for the Stewarts' breeding up program.
-Starting with Jersey females each generation of heifers was inseminated with semen from a new bull.
+In 1973 Allister and Davina Stewart (Ardvorlich) of Terang, Victoria, suggested to the Scottish Milk Marketing Board (SMMB) that semen be collected from a Highland bull for export to Australia and New Zealand.
+The SMMB, in conjunction with the Highland Cattle Society of the U.K., then collected semen from Callum of Pollok, which became the foundation bull for the Stewarts’ breeding up program.
+Starting with Jersey females, each generation of heifers was inseminated with semen from a new bull.

 Artificial breeding has been the major tool in the development of Highland cattle in this country.
-No fewer than 20,000 straws of semen from outstanding sires have been collected overseas for use in Australia.
+No fewer than 20,000 straws of semen from outstanding sires have been collected overseas for use in Australia, and this practice continues today with a few dedicated breeders around the country ensuring new bloodlines are continually being injected into the AHCS Herd Book.

 In 1975 Mr. and Mrs. John Reid (Trelissick) of Christchurch, New Zealand, imported three cows and one bull into New Zealand.
 From these, in 1979 a heifer was sold to Mr. and Mrs. J.M.
-Blackwell, and a heifer and a bull were sold to Mr. and Mrs, K Von Bira (Macquarie), Ross, Tasmania.
-During the latter half of the 1970's other breeders in Australia and New Zealand started their own folds using the semen that was then available.
-Among the first of these in 1977 were Mr. Bob Mackay (Durness) of Scone, N.S.W.
-With the use of Robert the Bruce, a bull purchased from Sydney Smith, and later, artificial insemination, his fold was bred up from red Shorthorn females.
-Mrs Faye Taylor (Laurella Downs) of Woodville, N.S.W. also based her fold on progeny of the 1950's Highland imports.
+Blackwell, and a heifer and a bull were sold to Mr. K and Mrs. Berta von Bibra (Macquarie) of Ross, Tasmania.
+During the latter half of the 1970’s other breeders in Australia and New Zealand started their own folds using the semen that was then available.
+Among the first of these in 1977 was Mr. Bob Mackay (Durness) of Scone, NSW.
+With the use of Robert the Bruce, a bull purchased from Sydney Smith, and later, artificial insemination, his fold was bred up from red Shorthorn and Charolais females.
+Mrs Faye Taylor (Laurella Downs) of Woodville, NSW, also based her fold on progeny of the 1950’s Highland imports.

-Jim and Wendy Black (Glengarry) of Yarram, Victoria, established a fold based predominantly on Shorthorn females and in 1983 purchased the bull, Corrie McNair and four females from Jack Brown.
+Jim and Wendy Black (Glengarry) of Yarram, Victoria, established a fold originally based predominantly on Shorthorn females and in 1983 purchased the bull Corrie McNair and four females from Jack Brown.

 During the 1980’s interest in Highland cattle blossomed, aided by newspaper stories, T.V. coverage and the showing of Highland cattle at various events.
 More live importation occurred.
 Mr. David Miller (Strathbogie) of Nagambie, Victoria, imported two bulls and a cow from Scotland, five females from Canada and five females from the U.S.A.